pHairwayâ vs. N-Control âvs.Sulfuric Acid

 proton-donating activity of the mono-adduct of sulfuric acid may also be present

-acid that is not complexed with a chalcogen compound as either the mono-or di-adduct, are
+sulfuric acid that is not complexed with a chalcogen compound as either the mono-or

-less preferred since sulfuric acid, when present in substantial amounts, may promote side
+di-adduct, are less preferred since sulfuric acid, when present in substantial amounts,

-reactions such as oxidation, sulfonation, dehydration and/or other reactions.
-While the
+may promote side reactions such as oxidation, sulfonation, dehydration and/or other

-di-adduct is generally not detrimental to the performance of the mono-adduct components as
+reactions.
+While the di-adduct is generally not detrimental to the performance of the

 5. I have found that the monourea adduct of sulfuric acid efficiently and rapidly